 Here's what lil' Sprout requested we do with the cauliflower tonight.
 She LOVES all things curried and spicy, VERY spicy.

-Don't be put off by the long list of spices - they're not difficult to find and NOT "hot", just very flavorful.
+Don't be put off by the long list of spices - they're not difficult to find (you might even have most of them) and NOT "hot", just very flavorful.
 They're well worth locating.
-This makes a very flavorful curry.
+This makes a full-flavored, delicious Indian curry.
 Enjoy.